c-blake/suggest/README.md

 ## Architecture

 This is a from-scratch implementation in Nim of Wolf Garbe's Symmetric Delete Algorithm for correct spelling suggestions.
+It is identical, in essence, to Variation 1 of Mor & Fraenkel 1982 "A Hash Code Method for Detecting and Correcting Spelling Errors" (DOI 10.1145/358728.358752).

-The basic idea is simple: corpus words within edit distance N of a query can only be *at most* N units longer or N units shorter and the shorter must be derived from deletes of longer strings.
+The basic idea is easy: corpus words within edit distance N of a query can only be *at most* N units longer or N units shorter and the shorter must be derived from deletes of longer strings.
 So, build a map from all shortenings to all corpus words which generate them.
 When queried with a string, we can then lookup all possible edits lengthening the query into a corpus word.
-We also on-the-fly compute all shortenings of a query (& shortenings of lengthenings).
-From both sets, we filter "maybe within N edits of a corpus word" to "actually within N edits".
+We also on-the-fly compute all shortenings of a query (& shortenings of lengthenings, though Mor & Fraenkel neglects mentioning this).
+From the union of all sets, we filter "maybe within N edits of a corpus word" to "actually within N edits".
 The filter can be any "distance" successfully bounded by N-indels.

-This idea is like Monte Carlo numerical integration of shapes within easy bounding boxes (but this is deterministic & points which pass are reported, not just counted).
+If it helps your mental model/image, this idea is like Monte Carlo numerical integration of shapes within easy bounding boxes (but this is deterministic & points which pass are reported, not just counted) or importance sampling in statistics.

-While this does allow for fast queries, it takes takes a long time and a lot of space to make a lengthenings table compared to *thousands* of linear scans of a large-ish correct word corpus.
+While this can allow for fast queries, it takes takes a long time and a lot of space to make a lengthenings table - comparable to *thousands* of linear scans of a large-ish correct word corpus.
 So, it is a useful strategy if you A) can save the big map to disk **and very** efficiently load it **and/or** B) have **many** queries to amortize build costs over.
-Rebuilding is lame while "real" DB query latency is hostile.
+Rebuilding is lame (though what almost every other SymSpell impl does) while "real" DB query latency is hostile.
 So, this module does an efficient external file format with five files to "mmap & go":
 ```
 A .tabl pointing to (keyIx->varlen.keys, .sugg=varlen[array[CNo]])
 and a .meta(ix,cnt) file pointing to varlen .corp.
 ```
 `varlen[arr[CNo]]` is an typical allocation arena with early entries the heads of per-list-size free lists.
+The reason for 5 files not 1 is mostly just for dynamic updating convenience, letting the file system allocate/grow each file as needed.

 ## Background